ZJW-92/RobotFramework_exercise/README.md

 - use pip to install SeleniumLibrary:
 `pip install robotframework-seleniumlibrary`
 - install Pycharm IDE and IntelliBot plugin
-- download Selenium Browserdrivers for the browsers
+- download Selenium Browserdrivers for the browser
+- install ChroPath extension in the browser

 ### Ex1: First test case in Robot Framework